 If you’re just starting out with one hitters, have no fear, these pipes are really simple when you get the hang of them.

-To pack the bowl (FYI fill the end with what you want to smoke), the easiest way is to place your herb on a flat surface, turn your pipe vertical with the bowl end down, and push the bowl against your herb (you can twist the pipe while pushing down to pack the bowl better).
+To pack the bowl (FYI fill the end with what you want to smoke), the easiest way is to place your product on a flat surface, turn your pipe vertical with the bowl end down, and push the bowl against your tobacco (you can twist the pipe while pushing down to pack the bowl better).
 You can do this a couple times to pack the bowl more tightly, but make sure you don't pack it so well that it restricts airflow.

 2. The End Is In Sight

 Or not in this case.
 Some people have some problems knowing when the bowl is lit, and they can’t see the end of the bat where the magic is happening, but there’s an easy fix.
 If you have a lighter with a shiny top like a Bic or Clipper, you can use the shiny piece as a mirror to see when the bowl is lit.
 Check out the video below to see a quick rundown.
 Remember to draw slowly and steadily as you're holding the flame just in front of the bowl.
-If you inhale strongly and quickly, you run the risk of pulling some of the herb through into the mouthpiece.
+If you inhale strongly and quickly, you run the risk of pulling some of the embers through into the mouthpiece.

 3. Amateur Firebreather